Lapin0t/grothendieck-cern/README.md

 developing mathematical techniques, mathematical methods, to deal with biological problems.
 It's an absolutely fascinating thing for me and from the moment some friends and I started a group called *Survivre*
-\[surviving\]---precisely to deal with questions of survival---from that moment on, overnight, the interest in disinterested scientific research completely vanished for me and I've never had a minute's regret since.
+\[surviving\]—precisely to deal with questions of survival—from that moment on, overnight, the interest in disinterested scientific research completely vanished for me and I've never had a minute's regret since.